smartatransit/smarta-api/README.md

 ## Prerequisites

-You will need a[MARTA API key](https://www.itsmarta.com/developer-reg-rtt.aspx)
-to fetch the live results from MARTA's base API.
+You will need a [MARTA API key](https://www.itsmarta.com/developer-reg-rtt.aspx) to fetch the live results from MARTA's base API.

 You will need [Leiningen][] 2.0.0 or above installed.